LibreCAD/docs/ref/coordinates.rst

     :scale: 50
     :alt: Absolute Coordinates

-Absolute coordinates - using this method,coordinate points are entered in direct relation to the Origin 0,0.
-To do this in LibreCAD just enter in the exact point e.g. 60,45.
+When using Absolute coordinates, whether cartisian or polar, points are entered in direct relation to the origin (0,0).
+To do this in LibreCAD, enter in the desired point, e.g. "65,95" or "100<45".

 |
 |